 |Light yield coefficient (%/℃)||0.32||-1.6||0.1|

-The light yield of CsI(Tl) scintillator reaches 52,000 photons/MeV, and the peak wavelength of emission spectrum is 550nm, which matches the response spectrum of silicon photodiode.
-Its decay time is composed of fast component 0.6us and slow component 3.5us.
-In addition, CsI(Tl) scintillator has high mechanical strength, strong impact and vibration resistance, and strong plasticity, which makes it easy to be processed into thin sheets.
-Compared with NaI(T1) scintillator, CsI(Tl) scintillator has better performance than NaI(Tl) except that its luminescence efficiency is lower than NaI(Tl): it is not easy to be dissoluble, has a large ray absorption coefficient, and the volume can be relatively small.
-The peak luminescence wavelength is 565nm, and it matches well with silicon photodiode.
-Therefore, CsI(Tl) scintillator is generally used in low-energy industrial CT.
+The CsI (Tl) scintillator emits up to 52,000 photons/MeV, and the peak wavelength of the emission spectrum is 550nm, which matches the response spectrum of silicon photodiode.
+Its decay time consists of 0.6 US for the fast component and 3.5 Us for the slow component.
+In addition, CsI (Tl) scintillators have high mechanical strength, strong impact and vibration resistance, and strong plasticity, making them easy to process into thin sheets.
+Compared with NaI (T1) scintillator, CsI (Tl) scintillator has better performance than NaI (Tl), but its luminescence efficiency is lower than NaI (Tl) : it is not soluble, has a large ray absorption coefficient, and the volume can be relatively small.
+The peak wavelength is 565nm, which is well matched with silicon photodiode.
+Therefore, CsI (Tl) scintillators are commonly used in low-energy industrial CT.

-illustrates the module of a discrete scintillation camera.
-The prototype has a 3×4 array of pixels, each composed of a 3×3~5 mm3 CsI(TI) crystal coupled to a 3×3 mm2 PIN photodiode.
-The readout circuitry consists of two 3×3 mm2 ICs.
-A camera of useful imaging size can be constructed from an array of individual modules.
+The diagram illustrates the module of a discrete flicker camera.
+The prototype features a 3×4 pixel array, each pixel consisting of a 3×3 ~ 5 mm3 CsI (TI) crystal coupled to a 3×3 mm2 PIN photodiode.
+The readout circuit consists of two 3×3 mm2 ics.
+Cameras with useful imaging sizes can be constructed from arrays of single modules.